gmarkomanolis/lload/README.md

 Have all the files in the same folder

+Edit the config file to declare the prefix of your login node and the timestep, in seconds, every when to extract information about the login node

-Execute from eahc login node
+Execute from each login node

 ```
 ./lload.sh &